Azure-Samples/contoso-creative-writer/uhg-cloud-innovation/exercise-6.md

 ### Task 1: Review the Prebuilt Evaluators

 1. Navigate to the `src/api/evaluate` directory and review the pre-built evaluators being used in `evaluate.py`.
-Try running `evaluate.py` and review results.
-Output contains a link to in AI Foundry where you can track details of all your evaluations.
 2. Comparing `evaluate.py` to the list of prebuilt evaluators available in the [API documentation](https://learn.microsoft.com/en-us/azure/ai-foundry/how-to/develop/evaluate-sdk), select one prebuilt evaluator that's not already included and add it to `evaluate.py`